lin-1314/Rand_Dom-Graphs/README.md

 # Rand_Dom-Graphs
-These are 22 random graphs
+These are 22 random graphs, which are randomly generated.